dryoma/stylelint-selector-max-depth/README.md

 ## Details

 This rule allows you to limit depth for CSS selectors.
-To put it simply, selector depth is how many levels of HTML structure (not necesserily direct descendants) the selector is reflecting.
+To put it simply, selector depth in terms of this rule is how many levels of HTML structure (not necessarily direct descendants) the selector is reflecting.

 ```css
 .foo .bar[data-val] > .baz + .boom .lorem {